 LIV testing is a fast and simple method of determining the key performance parameters of light emitting devices such as laser diodes, LEDs and VCSEL.
 It combines two measurement curves in one graphic.
 You can think about it as an IV curve with the addition of light measurement.
-The LIV test data below was generated using VEKTREX’s Source Measure Unit combined with a spectrometer or photodiode.
+Vektrex’s Source Measure Unit, combined with a spectrometer or photodiode, generated the LIV test data below.
 To generate this curve the SMU sweeps current from 10mA to 100mA using time-aligned measurements to read voltage and lumen output.
 Email info@vektrex.com to get more information about using the SMU for your LIV testing.

 What is LIV Testing?